What do you want to become?

 Honey... your complaining because your wife is about to have a baby and need to make house payments...try being crippled and living for 9 years under a tarp, while keeping your online career going at the same time.
 Google me.
 I'm a survivor.
 I didn't survive, by sitting back and whimpering, and whining that others should be doing the work for me.
 After the bomb, doctors didn't think I'd ever get out of bed again.
 3 months ago, I went mountain climbing.
 Why?
 Because I refuse to give up, give in, or take no for an answer.

-I succeeded in my online career, just like I succeeded in relearned to walk: when like tossed lemons at me, I didn't around making lemonade, I grabbed life by the balls, ripped and made testicle stew.
+I succeeded in my online career, just like I succeeded in relearned to walk: when like tossed lemons at me, I didn't around making lemonade, I grabbed life by the balls, ripped them off and made testicle stew.

 You want to succeed in internet marketing and making money online?